programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

     # uncomment the geolocator you want to use
 ```

 Finally, using pandas you want to create a column in your spreadsheet called 'latitude'.
-The script will read the existing 'Area_Name' data column, run the geolocator, and generate a latitude coordinate in that column.
+The script will read the existing 'Area_Name' data column, run geopy [geolocator](http://geopy.readthedocs.io/en/latest/#module-geopy.geocoders) on the column using pandas' [apply function](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.apply.html), and generate a latitude coordinate in that column.
 The same transformation will occur in the 'longitude' column.
 Once this is finished it will output a new CSV file with those two columns:

 ```python
 io['latitude'] = io['Area_Name'].apply(geolocator.geocode).apply(get_latitude)
 io['longitude'] = io['Area_Name'].apply(geolocator.geocode).apply(get_longitude)
 io.to_csv('geocoding-output.csv')
 ```
+If we didn't have the ```.apply(get_latitude)``` part of the code, we'd get the full point data.
+For instance, if we were again geocoding the CN Tower and used just ```.apply(geolocator.geocode)```, we would get 43.6426,-79.3871 in our column.
+Adding the additional ```.apply(get_latitude)``` would mean that we'd only get 43.6426 in our column.

 To finish off your code, it's good practice to make your python modular, that way you can plug it in and out of other applications (should you want to use this script as part of another program):